 The Water Justice Lab (WJL) launched in the midst of the pandemic in June, 2020.
 This three-year collaboration between Riverkeeper and Media Sanctuary will establish a water quality sampling lab in the NATURE Lab Environmental Education Center.
 WJL will educate diverse communities about water justice and how to make a difference, develop the advocacy capacity of the North Troy area, and strengthen a network of environmental justice advocates focused on water issues in the Hudson River Watershed.

-WJL Youth Scientist Fellows participate in monthly sessions, including water testing, research, and radio production (*scroll down to hear our radio stories).
+WJL Youth Scientist Fellows participate in monthly sessions, including water testing, research, and radio production.
 Youth Scientist Fellows will develop science and media skills to communicate activities for outreach and education.
 Youth Scientist Fellows work with co-fellows under the supervision of the WJL Scientist Mentor, as well as interact with staff from Media Sanctuary and Riverkeeper.
 WJL Crew will: